cop1000/actions-hello-world/responses/trigger.md

 You added the action block!
 Let's go over it.

 - `uses = "./action-a"`: the action block uses `action-a` by referencing the path to the action's directory, relative to your `hello-world-actions` repository.
 - `env = { ... }`: uses the `env` action attribute to create an environment variable that will be available to your action in the runtime environment.
+In this case, the environment variable is `MY_NAME`, and it is currently initialized to `"Mona"`.
--  `MY_NAME = "Mona"`: finally, you'll pass a string to the action in the `args` attribute.
+-  `args = "\"Hello world, I'm $MY_NAME!\""`: finally, you'll pass a string to the action in the `args` attribute.
 The `args` you pass are appended to the `echo` command in `entrypoint.sh` and run in a command shell.
 This allows you to use environment variables in the `args` attribute.
 See "[`ENTRYPOINT`](https://developer.github.com/actions/creating-github-actions/creating-a-docker-container/#entrypoint)" for more about how the `entrypoint.sh` file works.

 ### Your action is about to be triggered!